 If you file Form 2555, Foreign Earned Income, to exclude any of your income or housing costs, you may not deduct the part of your moving expenses that is allocable to the excluded income.
-See the instructions for line 19 and Pub.
-54, Tax Guide for U.S. Citizens and Resident Aliens Abroad, for information on how to figure the part of your moving expenses that is allocable to the excluded income and how to report this amount.
+But for moving expenses incurred in 1994, report the full amount on Form 3903-F and on Form 1040, line 24, and the unallowable part on Form 2555, line 42.
+For moving expenses incurred before 1994, report the unallowable part on Form 3903-F, line 19.
+For details on how to figure the part allocable to the excluded income, get Pub.
+54, Tax Guide for U.S. Citizens and Resident Aliens Abroad.

+Specific Instructions

-Specific Instructions Part I-Moving Expenses
+Part I-Moving Expenses Incurred in 1994

 Line 3.-Enter the actual cost to pack, crate, move, store, and insure your household goods and personal effects.
-Also, include moving your possessions to and from storage and storing them for all or part of the time the new workplace continues to be your principal workplace.
+Also, include the cost of moving your possessions to and from storage and storing them for all or part of the time the new workplace continues to be your principal workplace.